Skip to main content

 What is Farxiga?

-Farxiga belongs to a group of medications called sodium-glucose transport protein 2 (SGLT2) inhibitors.
+Farxiga belongs to a group of medications called sodium-glucose cotransporter-2 (SGLT2) inhibitors.
 It comes as 5 mg and 10 mg tablets that are taken by mouth once a day.

 Farxiga has a few FDA-approved uses:

-• To help lower blood glucose (sugar) levels in adults with Type 2 diabetes, in combination with a diabetes-friendly diet and regular exercise
+• To help lower blood glucose (blood sugar) levels for people ages 10 and older with Type 2 diabetes, in combination with a diabetes-friendly diet and regular exercise

-• To lower the risk of hospitalization due to heart failure for people who have Type 2 diabetes and heart disease (or other heart-related risks)
+• To lower the risk of hospitalization due to heart failure for adults who have Type 2 diabetes and heart disease (or other heart-related risks)

 Avg retail price